Skip to content

 Prop Type Default Description

-tone 'default' | 'inverse' 'default' Sets the background colour and provides the tone via context for descendant tone-aware components.
+tone 'neutral' | 'inverse' | 'brand-primary' | 'brand-secondary' 'neutral' Sets the background colour and provides the tone via context for descendant tone-aware components (Text, Icon).

 className string - Web — merged with the surface utility class.
 Use for padding, gap, border-radius, and layout.
 Do not override the background colour.